 All milk is shipped to NICUs in new, clean insulated containers using new packing material to minimize contamination of the outside of the bottles that will be at the bedside of vulnerable infants.
-Milk bank staff packing the donor milk use clean technique.
+Milk bank staff packing the donor milk use clean techniques.
 Each container is packed with dry ice to insure the product remains frozen.
 Each insulated box is sealed with tamper evident tape.
-The NICU staff member that receives the shipping container should inspect the box to make sure the milk arrives with the tamper seal is in place.
+The NICU staff member that receives the shipping container should inspect the box to make sure the milk arrives with the tamper seal in place.

 Cold Chain Verification of Shipping

-It has come to the attention of the Mothers’ Milk Bank of North Texas that Joint Commission and/or regulatory agencies may ask that recipient hospitals provide verification that donor human milk remained at appropriate temperatures during the delivery process.
+Joint Commission and/or regulatory agencies may ask that recipient hospitals provide verification that donor human milk remained at appropriate temperatures during the delivery process.
 MMBNT provides recipient hospitals with written verification of this process for their records.

 A Cold Chain Verification form is included in all hospital orders.
 Temperatures are recorded prior to packing on dry ice and upon arrival to hospitals.
 Hospitals should keep these forms for their records and to provide to regulatory agencies that may ask for verification that the milk was shipped and received in a frozen state.

 Milk dispensed in the Dallas/Fort Worth area is delivered by bonded courier in rolling ice chests on dry ice.
 Milk is transported in sealed bags to prevent contamination of the outside of the bottles.
 Each ice chest is thoroughly cleaned and sanitized between deliveries.
 Milk never leaves the possession of the courier and is signed in with the designated person at the receiving institution.
-Milk outside of the Dallas/Fort Worth area is shipped by Federal Express Priority Overnight in tamper evident shipping coolers with cold chain indicators.
+Milk outside of the Dallas/Fort Worth area is shipped by Federal Express Priority Overnight in tamper-evident shipping coolers with cold chain indicators.

 The Risks of Using Donor Milk

-In the decades of non-profit milk banking under the Human Milk Banking Association of North America there has not been a report of disease transmission or harm to a baby from properly pasteurized donor human milk from a milk bank.
+In the decades of non-profit milk banking under the Human Milk Banking Association of North America, there has not been a report of disease transmission or harm to a baby from properly pasteurized donor human milk from a milk bank.
 However, like any food, the risk of adverse events, even though very small, can never be stated as zero.